Vaginal Breech

 Midwifery Today

-A phenomenal breech freebirth shared with the world by LucyProud in IG:
+A phenomenal breech freebirth shared with the world by LucyProud on IG:

 – Khadijah Cisse, Midwife